NieShenRuc/LLaDA-Pre/README.md

 Reducing the number of sampling steps leads to a decrease in performance, as detailed in Appendix B.4 and Appendix B.6 of our paper.

-In this work, we aim to explore the upper limits of LLaDA's capabilities, *challenging the assumption that the key LLM abilities are inherently tied to autoregressive models*.
+In this work, we aim to explore the upper limits of LLaDA's capabilities, **challenging the assumption that the key LLM abilities are inherently tied to autoregressive models**.
 We will continue to optimize its efficiency in the future.
 We believe this research approach is reasonable, as verifying the upper limits of diffusion language models' capabilities will provide us with more resources and sufficient motivation to optimize efficiency.

-Recall the development of diffusion models for images, from [DDPM](https://arxiv.org/abs/2006.11239) to the [Consistency model](https://arxiv.org/pdf/2410.11081), where sampling speed accelerated nearly 1000 times over the course of 4 years.
-We believe there is significant room for optimization in LLaDA's sampling efficiency as well.
+Recall the development of diffusion models for images, from [DDPM](https://arxiv.org/abs/2006.11239) to the [Consistency model](https://arxiv.org/pdf/2410.11081), where sampling speed accelerated nearly 1000 times over the course of 4 years. **We believe there is significant room for optimization in LLaDA's sampling efficiency as well**.
 Current solutions, including semi-autoregressive sampling (as detailed in [GUIDELINES.md](GUIDELINES.md)), can mitigate the fixed context length issue, and [consistency distillation](https://arxiv.org/pdf/2502.05415) can reduce the number of sampling steps.